fau-masters-collected-works-cgarbin/decision-threshold-effect-on-accuracy/README.md

 What should we do in these cases?

 To solve those cases we usually pick a threshold for the decision.
-Instead of simply using the class with the maximum probability, we pick the largest probability above the threshold we are using.
-If we pick 50% as the threshold, in the number "2" example above we are still able to classify the image as the number "2".
+Instead of simply using the class with the maximum probability, we pick the largest probability above the threshold we chose.
+If we choose 50% as the threshold, in the number "2" example above we are still able to classify the image as the number "2".

 &nbsp;&nbsp;&nbsp;&nbsp;![Model classification - above threshold](./pics/model-classification-threshold-above.png)